SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 #### tense-aspect-mood

-tense-aspect-mood is the combination of tense, aspect and mood. tense, aspect and mood are all grammatical feature categoriess marked on verbs or VPs. tense-aspect-mood exists since the three grammatical feature categories are often strongly entangled in a given language and thus hard to separate.
+tense-aspect-mood is the combination of tense, aspect and mood. tense, aspect and mood are grammatical feature categoriess marked on verbs or VPs. tense-aspect-mood exists as a grouping since the three grammatical feature categories are often strongly entangled in a given language and thus hard to separate.
-Modality marked on a verb/VP is known as mood, however some authors also treat them as synonyms.

 ##### tense

+Tense may be split into absolute and strict relative tense (though this is complicated, as discussed below).

+###### absolute tense

+Absolute tense is the time of the action relative to the present.
+The possible absolute tenses are past, present and future.
+Some languages only distinguish two absolute tenses.
+Languages which only distinguish two absolute tenses have either past/nonpast or future/nonfuture.
+There are some languages which lack absolute tense completely, though this is rather are.

+###### relative tense

+strict relative tense is the time of the action relative to a specific point in time. strict relative tense can also be analyzed as spective aspect. anterior tense (strict relative tense) = retrospective aspect (spective aspect) posterior tense (strict relative tense) = prospective aspect (spective aspect)

+###### combinations

+Absolute relative tense is the combination of absolute tense and strict relative tense. relative tense is ambiguous between strict relative tense and absolute relative tense.

+pluperfect =short= plusquamperfct
+pluperfect =syn= past perfect
+past perfect = past absolute tense + retrospective aspect future perfect = future absolute tense + retrospective aspect future in the past = past absolute tense + prospective aspect future in the future (??? - doesn't seem to exit) = future absolute tense + prospective aspect

 ##### aspect